When measuring your carbon footprint your will eventually come across the terms spend-based vs activity-based carbon accounting.

 Activity-based carbon accounting

-- Provides more accurate and granular estimates of carbon emissions, as it considers the unique characteristics of individual processes or products.
+- Provides more accurate and granular estimates of carbon emissions

 - Allows for better identification of emission hotspots and targeted opportunities for emissions reductions.

-- More time-consuming and resource-intensive, as it requires collecting detailed data on specific processes and activities.
+- Time-consuming and resource-intensive, as it requires collecting detailed data

-- May be challenging to obtain accurate and complete data for all stages of a product’s life cycle or an organization’s operations.
+- Challenging to obtain accurate and complete data for all stages of a product’s life cycle or an organization’s operations

-Let’s consider the example of shipping 1 ton of steel from China to Germany, including steel production and transportation.
+Now that you know the differences between the two approaches, it is time for an example that shows you the different outcomes of each method.
+For that, let’s consider the case of shipping 1 ton of steel from China to Germany, including steel production and transportation.

-The primary method for producing steel is through the Basic Oxygen Furnace (BOF) process, which uses pig iron from iron ore and recycles scrap steel.
-Alternatively, steel can also be produced using the Electric Arc Furnace (EAF) process, which relies primarily on scrap steel.
+The most common method for producing steel is the Basic Oxygen Furnace (BOF) process, which takes pig iron derived from iron ore and incorporates recycled scrap steel.
+Another method is the Electric Arc Furnace (EAF) process, which relies primarily on scrap steel.

 BOF is more common in China, so we’ll base our example on that.